-The position, size, and color of the text will be up to you – get as creative as you want, like creating a pattern all over the image.
-If you have premade logo (for your business, for example), you can do the same thing as you would with text: import or paste an image, and adjust the opacity.
-You can experiment with other design features and get super complex, but that’s up to you – we don’t think you need to overcomplicate things, however.
+The position, size, and color of the text is up to you.
+If you have a premade logo — for your business, for example — you can also do the same thing here as you would with text.
+Simply import or paste the image, and adjust the opacity.
+You can always experiment with other design features and carry out more complex actions, however, we don’t think you need to complicate things.
 If you use a program like Photoshop that lets you record an action, we suggest using it as you’re creating your watermark, so you can automate the process for batch images.

 When you’re on the go and want to safely share your photo on the web, your best bet is to add watermarks using a smartphone or tablet app.
 Luckily, there’s no shortage of apps to work with, regardless of whether you’re an Android or iOS user.

 One of the most versatile mobile watermarking solutions is an app called iWatermark.
 Available for both Android and iOS, the app lets you choose any photo from your library and add a watermark with just a few taps.
 You can go with something as simple as your name and the copyright logo or overlay a custom logo of your own creation.
 The iWatermark app isn’t the most intuitive, but it gets the job done and offers batch options for those times when you need to watermark multiple photos at once.